rossetti/KSLBook/docs/03-Chapter3.md

 :::

 The code for the news vendor
 problem will require the generation of the demand from BBQ Wing demand distribution.
-In order to generate from this distribution, the DEmpirical class should be used.
-Since the cumulative distribution has already been computed, it is straight forward to write the inputs for the DEmpirical class.
+In order to generate from this distribution, the `DEmpiricalRV` class should be used.
+Since the cumulative distribution has already been computed, it is straight forward to write the inputs for the `DEmpiricalRV` class.

 ```kt
 fun main() {